Firebird Documentation IndexFirebird 2.0 Language Ref. UpdateDDL statements → CREATE VIEW

 Warning

-Some people have developed code that takes advantage of the previous behaviour.
+Some people have developed code that counts on or takes advantage of the prior behaviour.
 Such code should be corrected for Firebird 2.0 and higher, or mutations may not reach the table at all.

 Prev: CREATE TRIGGERFirebird Documentation IndexUp: DDL statementsNext: CREATE OR ALTER EXCEPTION